A Simple Analytic Treatment of Neutrino Mass Impact on the Full Power Spectrum Shape via a Two-Fluid Approximation: Introduction

+In addition to the effects on the CMB, the neutrinos also affect the large-scale structure due their free-streaming.
+The expansion of the Universe dilutes the momentum of neutrinos, leading them to eventually become non-relativistic.
+Once the transition occurs, the neutrinos cluster on large scales.
+On smaller scales, however, they do not cluster due to their high thermal velocities; this effect suppresses the growth of structure on these scales.
+The characteristic length scale separating the large-scale and small-scale behavior is called the free-streaming scale.
+The suppressed growth affects galaxy clustering and can be probed by current and upcoming galaxy surveys such as the extended Baryon Oscillation Spectroscopic Survey (eBOSS) \cite{alam2021completed}, Dark Energy Spectroscopic Instrument (\textsc{DESI}) \cite{DESI:2016, adame2024desi}, \textsc{Euclid} \cite{euclid2021euclid}, and \textsc{Roman} Space Telescope \cite{wang2022high}.

+In the context of linear cosmological perturbation theory, the neutrinos affect the matter power spectrum, leading to a constant suppression on scales smaller than $10 \;h {\rm Mpc}^{-1}$ \cite{Hu_1998}.
+On larger scales (between $10 \;h {\rm Mpc}^{-1}$ and $100 \;h {\rm Mpc}^{-1}$) the neutrinos reduce the power spectrum, in a scale-dependent manner.
+Modeling this reduction requires running Boltzmann solvers such as \textsc{camb} \cite{lewis2011camb} or \textsc{class} \cite{2011jul} to compute the full power spectrum numerically.

+Although highly accurate and precise predictions from Boltzmann codes exist, a simple analytic treatment of the shape of the matter power spectrum on intermediate regimes seems desirable.
+This analytic formula could improve understanding and potentially accelerate the use of the power spectrum with neutrino mass.

-In this paper, our main focus is to analytically solve the two-fluid equations (neutrinos and matter) in the linear regime.
-The goal is to present a simple and understandable picture in which neutrinos are treated carefully in which we can analytically predict the shape of the power spectrum effect.
-Our approach is to expand the two-fluid equations in $\fnu$ and then solve for the effects of neutrinos on matter density contrast iteratively.
-In \S\ref{Neutrino Properties} we discuss the basic neutrino properties, then in \S\ref{Boltzmann Equation} we obtain the Boltzmann equations and discuss the free-streaming scale.
-In \S\ref{Two-fluid equations} we solve the two-fluid equations and find the power spectrum suppression.
-Finally, we discuss the implementation of dark energy in \S\ref{Dark Energy Modifications}.
+In this paper, our main focus is to analytically solve the evolution equations (two-fluid equations: neutrinos and matter \cite{shoji2010massive}) in the linear regime.
+Our goal is to present a simple and understandable picture where neutrinos are treated so as to enable us to predict analytically the shape of the power spectrum across all scales.
+Our approach is to expand the two-fluid equations in the neutrino mass fraction, $\fnu$, which is small, and then solve for the effects of neutrinos on the matter density perturbation iteratively.
+Our result gives an accurate closed-form formula (which is much faster than running a Boltzmann code) that can be used in Fisher forecasting, obtaining an approximation to the cross power spectra of cold dark matter and of baryons with neutrinos, which is necessary in calculating the higher-order corrections to the matter power spectrum \cite{Wong_2008} with the FFTlog method \cite{mcewen2016fast, schmittfull2016fast, simonovic2018cosmological}.